 If you have been exposed to black mold, you should take these steps as soon as possible:

-Understanding the liability that your landlord carries for black mold in your property will empower you to take action if there’s an infestation.
+Understanding your landlord’s liability for black mold in your property will empower you to take action if there’s an infestation.
 Don’t delay in protecting your health and legal rights.

 Sources